 Your cat will love you for giving him a nice clean place he can relieve himself and you’ll appreciate not having to smell the clutter he leaves behind.

 Your furniture, drapery, and carpet will thank you for it.
 Cats need an outlet for their scratching urges, so it’s smart to provide a scratching post.
 It’s also a great way for cats to exercise and get their daily stretches in.
+Check out our top cat scratching posts here.

 Before being enticed to buy the cat food featured in adorable commercials, take a moment to read the ingredients list.
 Many of these massive consumer branded cat foods include preservatives, like BHT, BHA, and ethoxyquin, and filler ingredients, like meat by-products, meat meal, and cornmeal.